OliverSaarela/Premierleague/README.md

 # Scraping all Premier League stats

 Scrapes alltime data from every team that has played in the Premier League into a .csv file.
-File name format is `YYYY-MM-DD_team_data.csv`

 ## Getting started